Folkwise-io/mintbean-cli/README.md

 mint r -cp
 mint d
 ```

-Deployment defaults to GitHub pages, but you can define your own custom 'predeploy' and 'deploy' commands in `package.json`>"mintbean.scripts"

 ### First-time config
-The first time you use `mintbean-cli` you will need to set up your Github credentials using `mint config`
+The first time you use `mintbean-cli` you will need to hook it up to your Github by saving your credentials using `mint config`

 ```
 mint config -g <github-username> -t <token>
 ```
+For the token, create a new GitHub personal access token [here](https://github.com/settings/tokens).
+Be sure to assign this token full scope of 'repo' and 'user'.
+You can reset your token anytime and update your `mint` config.

 The connection type defaults to SSH.
-You can specifcy HTTPS connection instead with -H flag (or switch back to SSH with -S).
+You can specify HTTPS connection instead with -H flag (or switch back to SSH with -S).

 ```
 mint config -g <github-username> -t <token> -H